What is a Degree Apprenticeship?

 There are so many benefits to degree apprenticeships.
 There are also loads of benefits to university.
 Both will land you jobs in the future.

 However, degree apprenticeships are amazing because they’re real jobs.
-So by the time you graduate, you’ll have tons of industry skills that employers would fight tooth and nail for.
+So by the time you graduate, you’ll have tons of industry skills and years of experience that employers would fight tooth and nail for.

 Here are some benefits of degree apprenticeships: